Chingu-cohorts/pmrok-chgmgt/Section-02-Build-to-Learn-Project-Roadmap.md

-Chingu has an emphasis on learning through building and below is the Build-to-Learn project roadmap:
+At Chingu, we build to learn.
+Below is the project roadmap for teams:

 # Chingu-Voyage Build-to-Learn Roadmap
 ### Act 1 PROJECT SETUP